Kinesiology & Exercise Science

 Your degree in Kinesiology and Exercise Science will open doors to careers in wellness, fitness, sports performance, recovery therapy, biomechanics, higher education, and related fields involving human motion.

-Teaching at the 2 year or 4 year institution will require a graduate degree.
-These jobs are available nation-wide and, at the 4 year institution, will require a terminal degree in order to qualify for this position.
-Those who want to coach at this level will need a graduate degree, preferably in the field of Kinesiology.
-Community colleges will require the ability to coach a sport and teach fitness classes at most districts nationwide.
-The four year institution will have a desire to create or pursue a research agenda or track.
+Teaching at 2- or 4-year institutions requires a graduate degree.
+These jobs are available nationwide, with 4-year institutions requiring a terminal degree.
+Coaching at this level demands a graduate degree, preferably Kinesiology.
+Community colleges will require the ability to coach a sport and teach fitness classes.
+The 4-year institutions prioritize research agendas.
 The College of Saint Mary program will provide a sound foundation for promoting this career.

 Physical therapists, occupational therapists, physician assistants, or chiropractors help injured or ill people improve their movement and manage their pain.
 These clinical professionals are often an important part of the rehabilitation, treatment, and prevention of patients with chronic conditions, illnesses, or injuries.
 Many of these clinicians major in Kinesiology & Exercise Science before moving on to graduate programs.
 Having a background in movement science has provided positive foundation for these professionals.